Twist-structures isomorphic to modal Nelson lattices: Preliminaries

 \item \cite{Odintsov} Let $\He$ be a Heyting algebra, and let $\mathbf{B}$ be a subalgebra of $\RH{\He}$ such that $\pi_1(B) = H$ (and similarly, $\pi_2(B) = H$), where $\pi_i$ denotes the projection onto the $i$th coordinate of the direct product.
 We define the following:

 Then, $D(\He) \subseteq F(\mathbf{B})$ is a filter of $\He$, and $B = \RN{\He}{F(\mathbf{B})}$. \end{enumerate} \end{theorem}

-It is important to note that, according to \ref{iso2} in the previous theorem and Remark \ref{transprop}, if we take a valid equation in the context of Heyting algebras, its 2-potency will also be valid in Nelson lattices.
+It is important to note that, according to \ref{iso2} of Theorem \ref{theorem isom} and Remark \ref{transprop}, if we take a valid equation in the context of Heyting algebras, its 2-potency will also be valid in Nelson lattices.

 In the next sections, we are going to extend these results to a modal context.